Martin-Bernstein/Trickling_up.jl/README.md

 cd "/path/to/pkg"           #Folder where you will save the file git clone "https://github.com/Martin-Bernstein/Trickling_up.jl"
 ```
-Non-git users, download and save this repository into your `path/to/pkg`.
+Non-git users, download and save this repository into your desired folder (I'll call it `path/to/pkg`).

 2. Type and run the following in terminal:
 ```
 julia                       #Start the Julia REPL